Back To Top

 You might have never thought about how to clean your plant's leaves, but this seemingly redundant task is extremely important to your plant's well-being.

 "Dust can easily accumulate on the leaves of houseplants, and it can prevent them from growing properly.
-Ensure that you are wiping the leaves regularly in order to keep them free of dust," says Graham.
+Ensure that you are wiping the leaves regularly to keep them free of dust," says Graham.

 5. Feeding